 The formatted hard drive should be listed among hardware disks.
 It should be completely empty, which is how you can recognize it even if you don’t know its name (see Generic UDISK in the screenshot above).

 If the hard drive isn’t listed among hardware disks, make sure it’s connected to your Mac properly and re-launch Disk Drill.

-Click the Recover button to analyze the hard drive.
+Click the Search for lost data button to analyze the hard drive.
 Don’t worry: Disk Drill won’t copy any files from the hard drive just yet.
 It will only scan it and present you a list of recoverable data.